kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - Sparing her prevents the academy from going hostile and preserves our alignment for the Solari crystal later
 - [Save Teleport](<../Techniques/Save Teleporting>) back to the academy
 - After entering the academy, immediately leave and Return to Ebon Hawk to board
-- If you haven't already, `Level to 9: Persuade to 12, Master Two-Weapon, Knight Speed`
 - Fly to Kashyyyk (no Map CS Skip)

 ## The Leviathan